FANNY-20/The_FANNY_protocol_V0.1/README.md

 6. Availability
 7. Transparency

-We thought about a solution of course should be improved but it's probably an interesting alternative.
+We have figured out a solution that of course should be improved but it seems like an interesting alternative.

---> This alternative is on an X11 license and each contribution is welcome.
+--&gt; This alternative is on an X11 license and each contribution is welcome.
 The source codebase is coming.

-- It's main originality is the using of a Web RTC API to establish the peer to peer communication.
+- The main originality is the usage of a Web RTC API to establish the peer to peer communication.
 - We tried to maximize the distribution of the tasks and data storage in order to decentralize the approach.
-- The last issue that we try to solve is the anonymity with creating Data very poor on information's, divide, distributed and decentralised.
-The data must be recombine to extract a usable information.
+- The last challenge we tried to solve focuses on the anonymity while creating very light &amp; poor data, divided, distributed and decentralized.
+The data must be recombined to extract a usable information.

-You can read the pdf document that explain what we propose. https://github.com/FANNY-20/The_FANNY_protocol_V0.1/blob/master/Fully_decentralised_and_anonymous_covid_witness_protocolv0.1.pdf
+You can read the pdf document that explain what we propose here : https://github.com/FANNY-20/The_FANNY_protocol_V0.1/blob/master/Fully_decentralised_and_anonymous_covid_witness_protocolv0.1.pdf

-# In this repository you will find:
+# In this repository, you will find:

 - An article that explain the basic version of our protocol.
-- An MIT X11 license.
+- An MIT X11 licence.
-- And coming soon the code-base of our prototype
+- And coming soon the code-base of our prototype.

-# This initiative powered by two french startups :
+# This initiative is powered by two French startups:

 - Vib (Virtuous Internet Browsing) specialized on Edge Computing and decentralized architectures on local data processing and storage (http://www.vib.solutions/vibPrincipe.html).
 - SoyHuce specialized on operational research and development (https://www.soyhuce.fr).

-# Contact us at :
+# Contact us at:

  contact@vib.solutions

-# Every comment, help, contribution, participation, fork, note ... is welcome in condition of being benevolent and constructive !
+# Every comment, help, contribution, participation, fork, note ... is welcome provided it helps move forward and is volunteer!